-Right now, the consumer graphics card market is in a bit of a disarray.
-Crypto miners have depleted the stock and prices have risen to all-time highs.
-However, even before crypto mining hurt the market for video cards, video card prices on specific cards were constantly fluctuating.
+Right now, the consumer graphics card market is probably in the best shape it has been in in years (thanks to the end of the GPU shortage and the Ethereum merge.)
+However, as with before when crypto mining hurt the market for video cards, video card prices on specific cards were constantly fluctuating.

-On some days, you might find that an EVGA GTX 1060 6GB graphics card costs $299.
-The next day, that same card may end up shooting up to $329, but Gigabyte’s GTX 1060 6GB graphics card went down to $289.
+On some days, you might find that a ZOTAC RTX 3060 graphics card costs $379.
+The next day, that same card may end up shooting up to $399, but Gigabyte’s RTX 3060 graphics card went down to $379.

-And, along with that, you may find completely different prices from one retailer to the next—especially if one retailer is holding a sale.
+And, along with that, you may find completely different prices from one retailer (like Amazon or Newegg) to the next—especially if one retailer is holding a sale.